nonkronk/jakscrape/README.md

 Thanks to David J. Malan and cs50 staff.
 This was CS50.

-On the next future I want to generate public REST API from it.
+In the next future I want to generate public REST API from it.